openfaas/docs/docs/deployment/kubernetes.md

 Use this guide to deploy OpenFaaS to upstream Kubernetes 1.11 or higher.

+## Expert installations, proof of concepts and getting help

+If you need help with an OpenFaaS proof-of-concept or a reference architecture, you can contact [sales@openfaas.com](mailto:sales@openfaas.com) to find out more.

+A [Premium Subscription is also offered](https://openfaas.com/support/) which provides support and SSO with OIDC and OAuth2.

+You can also connect with the [Community](/community/) on Slack and Twitter for help.

 ## Build a cluster

 Before deploying OpenFaaS, you should provision a Kubernetes cluster.
 There are many options for deploying a local or remote cluster.
 You can read about the [various Kubernetes distributions here](https://kubernetes.io/docs/setup/).